 Yukon

-The Yukon has launched a Ukrainian Family Support Office to assist those aiming to settle in the Yukon and Canada.
-This office aids both Yukoners and Ukrainians in identifying immigration pathways and provides resources for their residency in the Yukon and Canada.
+Yukon has launched a dedicated office called the Ukrainian Family Support Office, which strives to help those wishing to settle in Yukon and wider Canada.
+The office provides critical resources and guidance to both Yukon residents and Ukrainian newcomers to facilitate their residency journey in Canada.

 Ukrainians can apply for temporary residency through the Canada-Ukraine Authorization for Emergency Travel (CUAET), which provides a fast-tracked option for those seeking to stay in Canada temporarily for safety and stability.